-FLOOR PROTECTOR: The hearth and/or floor protection must be a non-combustible hearth/floor protector with a minimum thickness of 3/8" (9.5mm), extending beneath the heater and to the front, sides, and rear as indicated.
+FLOOR PROTECTOR: The hearth and/or floor protection must be a non-combustible hearth/floor protector with a minimum thickness of 3/8" (9.5mm), extending beneath the heater and to the front, sides, and rear as indicated

-NOTICE: All mobile home installations require outside air kits (OAK).
+All mobile home installations require outside air kits.
+Refer to manual for part numbers and instructions.